Axway/mft-convert/content/en/docs/TransferCFT/cft_glossary.md

-Information that can be accessed by programs via a predefined symbolic name and that contains a character string initialized when the execution environment was set up for the programs (OS-dependent feature).
+Information that can be accessed by programs via a predefined symbolic name and that contains a character string initialized when the execution environment was set up for the programs (OS- dependent feature).

 <span id="Error_procedure_"></span>